1.5 Rule 3-13 Waivers and Other Requests

 to their financial reporting requirements, as permitted under Rule 3-13,

-particularly when the requirements are burdensome but may not be material to the
+particularly when the requirements may not be material to the total mix of

-As a result of the SEC's May 2020 final rule related to business
+As a result of the SEC’s May 2020 final rule amendment related to

-acquisitions, there may be fewer circumstances in which registrants need waivers for
+business acquisitions, there may be fewer instances in which registrants may need

-the reporting requirements under Rules 3-05 and 3-14 and Article 11; however, registrants may continue
+waivers for the reporting requirements under Rules 3-05 and 3-14 and Article 11; however, there

-staff has indicated that it is available to discuss potential waiver fact patterns
+3-13.
+The SEC staff has indicated that it is available to discuss potential waiver

-by phone before a registrant submits a written request via online form.
+fact patterns by phone before a registrant submits a written request via

 At the 2022 AICPA & CIMA Conference on Current SEC and PCAOB